aguidot/Old-Challenge2/README.md

 *In this section, list all the people who contribute to this project; since you may want to be reached by recruiters or potential collaborators, include your contact e-mail, and optionally your LinkedIn or Twitter profile.*

-This current project was a combined effort of the Rice University Fintech Bootcamp professors and Teaching Assisants and myself.
+This current project was a combined effort of the Rice University Fintech Bootcamp professors, Teaching Assisants, and myself.

 ---